 When a report is made or the district otherwise learns of potential discrimination, harassment or retaliation, the district will take immediate action to protect the alleged victim, including implementing interim measures.
 For example, the district may alter a class seating arrangement, provide additional supervision for a student or suspend an employee pending an investigation.
-The district will take immediate steps to prevent retaliation against the alleged victim, any person associated with the alleged victim, or any witnesses or participants in the investigation.
+The district will take immediate steps to prevent retaliation against the alleged victim, or any witnesses or participants in the investigation.
 These steps may include, but are not limited to, notifying students, employees and others that they are protected from retaliation, ensuring that they know how to report future complaints, and initiating follow-up contact with the complainant to determine if any additional acts of discrimination, harassment or retaliation have occurred.